 There is something magical about Jodhpur.
 I knew that when I first set foot here

 There is something magical about Jodhpur.
 I knew that when I first set foot hereas a child and my most recent visit only confirmed that belief.
 Pink sandstone and clear blue skies greeted me once again as I stepped out of the train into the hustle and bustle of the Station Road.
-A lot had changed and yet, in many ways, nothing had.
+A lot had changed and yet, nothing had.
 Jodhpur was no longer as green as it used to be, and the winds of modernity had taken away some of its delectable small-town feel.
-But, like a reassuring constant, the Mehrangarh Fort loomed over the skyline, as it did in my memories.
+But, like a reassuring constant, the Mehrangarh Fort loomed over the skyline, as it did in my blue-tinted childhood memories.

 Rao Jodha of the Kanauj family founded the house of Jodhpur in Marwar, the Land of ‘Maroo’ or death, thus named because of the region’s extremely hostile living conditions.
 Their first capital was at Mandore, an honour which went to Jodhpur after the Mehrangarh Fort was constructed towards the end of the 15th century.
 The fort was built with defence in mind, and the slopes and the sudden twists and turns in the structure were meant to hinder the movement of enemy elephants.
 There was good reason for this too – the state was often at war with the neighbouring Rajputs and Mughals.